-Private investigator says he unlawfully obtained personal details about Meghan Markle, including her social security number
+Private investigator says he skirted laws to get info on Meghan Markle, sell it to the Sun tabloid

 Meghan once told ITV that she was warned, before her marriage, that “the British tabloids will destroy your life.”
 The couple have taken legal action against tabloids on a number of occasions.
 Meghan recently won a privacy case against the Mail on Sunday, which published lengthy extracts of a handwritten letter she wrote her estranged father.

-Hanks told The Washington Post in a phone interview that he wasn’t aware who Meghan Markle was when he said the Sun’s U.S. editor James Beal commissioned the research.
+Hanks told The Post that he wasn’t aware who Meghan Markle was when he said the Sun’s U.S. editor James Beal commissioned the research.

 On Oct.
 30, 2016, he was asked by the Sun to do searches on Meghan, her family members and associates, he said.
 He accessed a database that he’s able to use for legitimate private investigator work.